kenmoini/kenmoini.com/site/content/en/post/2024/05/sff-ftw.md

 So I ended up throwing it back into the bin from whence it lurked - pretty sad considering it's in the same 600-700 base price range of these other systems.
 OnLogic of course has beefier systems but the price of those is a non-starter and I'd be skeptical of their quality and supply chain.

+---

 ## Minisforum MS-01

 So I still had the problem of running a few workloads on a tiny system.
 Of course I could have gave in a gotten some sort of NUC but since Intel got rid of their NUC division I decided to stay away from that option.

 Another recommendation from the *#homelab homies* was a Minisforum MS-01 - a new box, slightly larger than the others, but with a list of dream-like specs.
 2x10G SFP+ ports, bunch of cores, and up to 96GB of DDR5?!?!
-After reading the [ServeTheHome article](https://www.servethehome.com/minisforum-ms-01-review-the-10gbe-with-pcie-slot-mini-pc-intel/) on the MS-01, I smashed that Order button like a cicada.
+After reading the [ServeTheHome article](https://www.servethehome.com/minisforum-ms-01-review-the-10gbe-with-pcie-slot-mini-pc-intel/) on the MS-01, I smashed that Order button like a cicada going at my windshield.

 Supply chain sadness struck again - I ordered it in January and finally got it at the end of April...right when they started to become available on Amazon with week-out shipping :upside_down_face: